mosaic-jasondebolt/phoenix/Phoenix/README.md

 * After you've pushed your changes, open the CodePipeline and watch it go.

 ### Creating and updating a microservice project
-* Update the template-microservice file with your project details.
+* Update the template-pipeline file with your project details.
 ```
 cd Phoenix
-./deploy-microservice.sh create
+./deploy-pipeline.sh create
-./deploy-microservice.sh update
+./deploy-pipeline.sh update
 ```

 ### Deploying a local Docker container to the Dev ECS cluster (skips the pipeline)